OleVik/grav-theme-scholar/README.md

 - Compatible with a static setup
 - Dynamic functionality for Data, Embed, Print, and Search Pages

-A demonstration is available at [OleVik.me/staging/grav-skeleton-scholar]([https://olevik.me/staging/grav-skeleton-scholar](https://web.archive.org/web/20250826094137/https://olevik.net/staging/grav-skeleton-scholar/)), and its full contents are on [GitHub](https://github.com/OleVik/grav-skeleton-scholar).
+A [demonstration is available](https://web.archive.org/web/20250826094137/https://olevik.net/staging/grav-skeleton-scholar/), and its full contents are in the [skeleton's repository](https://github.com/OleVik/grav-skeleton-scholar).

 ## Usage